Fabulous Five Flames / Fabulous Flames / Fabulous Five

 The group performed at local clubs, and in Detroit.

-The Flames recorded two 45s.
+The Flames recorded three 45s.
 The first one was a local production, done for the short lived Rex label.
 Bill Jacocks, a local entrepreneur, wrote the songs and helped get the record released, he was not a member of the group.
 Jacocks later became known as Cleveland's first African-American TV news anchor, along with producting some records in the mid 1970s.

-The group released a second 45 on the NYC Time label.
+The group released a third 45 on the NYC Time label.
 Richard Fisher replaced J. C. Tatum.
 The group was credited as the Fabulous Five Flames.
 Richard Fisher was the brother of Jesse Fisher.
 He wasn't with the group for long as he left for New York where he ended up joining the Jive Five.
 Art Blakey replaced him, not long before the group disbanded,

 Harvey Hall - later known as Harvey Nickerson-Hall - went on to lead Harvey and the Phenomenals.